fishjam-dev/fishjam-docs/docs/getting_started/components/recording.md

 # Recording

-This feature saves RTP streams (all streams going through room) to an S3 bucket.
+This feature saves RTP streams (all streams going through a room) to an S3 bucket, while simultaneously creating a `report.json` file that contains all necessary information to depayload and decode the saved streams.

+To utilize the output of the Recording Component:
+* The streams are serialized using the  [Membrane Stream Plugin](https://github.com/membraneframework/membrane_stream_plugin).
+Use the deserializer from this plugin to obtain the plain RTP.
+* In order to depayload RTP packets to the codecs, use the RTP depayloader bin from the Membrane RTP Plugin.

+For an example pipeline, please refer to the [Recording Converter](https://github.com/jellyfish-dev/recording-converter).

 ## Compatibility